gnzng/xaspy/README.md

 ## XMCD

 The function XMCD merges and interpolates the spectra for same spin angular momentum of the photon.
 Correlates the curves on top of each other and builds the XMCD and XAS signal.
 After that subtraction of different backgrounds is possible (linear, stepfunctions, ...).
 Also different normalization factors are possible.

+## Hysteresis loops

+`class mHYST` with included functions `plot_separated() ` to plot multiple hysteresis loops separated. `average_loops()` takes the loop numbers and averages them.

 ## backgrounds

-the ```xaspy.xas.backgrounds``` module provides multiple possible backgrounds to correct the measured data.
+the `xaspy.xas.backgrounds` module provides multiple possible backgrounds to correct the measured data.

 # ⬇️ import data

 ## beam lines

 Different read in functions for special beamlines: e.g. VEKMAG/PM3 at BESSY II in Berlin.

 ## SPECS files

 Large SPECS files usually contain multiple runs in one large ASCII file.
 A very useful SPECS file splitter (split.py) can be found in folder utils.
 For usage see the docstring in the file header.

 ## Mössbauer